Iran warns of ‘hazardous consequences’ after EU designates Revolutionary Guard as a terrorist organization

 What is the Revolutionary Guard?

 Formed in 1979 in the aftermath of Iran’s Islamic revolution, the IRGC operates separately from the rest of the Iranian armed forces and has its own army, navy, air force, intelligence and special forces branches.
-Its role is to preserve the Islamic Republic, and it reports directly to Iran’s supreme leader, Ayatollah Ali Khamenei.
+Its role is to preserve the Islamic Republic, and it reports directly to Khamenei.

 The IRGC is estimated to field between 150,000 and 190,000 troops, including an elite expeditionary unit known as the Quds Force that was separately designated by the United States as a terrorist organization in 2007.